autoreduction/queue-processor/plotting/plot_factory/README.md

 # Plot Factory

-This directory contains the plot factory, responsible for constructing plot traces, figures and finally a DashApp.

-The plot factory returns a DashApp for direct insertion into a web-page.
+This directory contains the plot factory, responsible for constructing plot traces, figures to return a DashApp for direct insertion into a web-page.

 The plot factory should be called using the construct_plot method from within the PlotFactory class taking the following arguments: